 Mindspeller aims to connect brands more strongly with their audience.
 Language use plays a big part in it.
 Language permeates almost everything that we do, and it’s a social endeavor.
 We learned our mother tongues by interacting with people, observing how they used language, and instinctively drawing our own conclusions from it.
 All throughout… Continue reading Using language to shape brand perception

 Say your daughter’s birthday is coming up.
 She’s a budding photographer, and you’re thinking of surprising her with a new camera.
 You don’t know much about photography; you just think she’d appreciate something practical but versatile to take on her next trip.
 Now say Canon and Sony manufacture cameras that are nearly identical.
-Which… Continue reading Moving beyond functionality to stand out in a crowded market
+Which… Continue reading Moving beyond functionality to stand out

 Marketeers generally resort to opinion questionnaires to measure brand perception.1 But did you know that traditional surveys do not always reveal the respondent’s true preferences?2 Similarly, the line of questioning in focus interviews can influence the respondent.3 The truth is that traditional methods do not tell the whole story.
 In fact, consumer neuroscience teaches us… Continue reading Overcoming traditional marketing weaknesses with human-centric AI